anirudhsevugan/simpliplay-android-example-fork/contrib/README.md

-**This is an example fork, don't use it for anything other than learning how to contribute, this fork will be useless for all other cases**.
+**This is an example fork, don't use it for anything other than learning how to contribute, it will be useless for all other use cases**.

 # contrib